 If the work was created before 1997, there are three possibilities:

 - If the creator dies, and the work is published prior to 1997, the work enters the public domain 50 years after the work was first published.

 - If the creator dies during the period of 50 years before 1997 and the work has not been published by 1997, the work enters the public domain in 2047.

 - If the creator died more than 50 years before 1997 and the work had not been published by 1997, the work is already in the public domain.

 d.
 Government/Crown works

-- Please Note: The Government of Canada has declared that works under its copyright may be freely used for non-profit purposes.
+Please Note: The Government of Canada has declared that works under its copyright may be freely used for non-commercial purposes.